fantasticmrdavid/dexcom_test/README.md

-# dexcom_test
+# pydexcom-server
-Toy app to test connecting to Dexcom
+Python app that connects to Dexcom and dumps readings into JSON webserver.